aspittel/coding-cheat-sheets/fundamentals/recursion.md

 # Recursion
 Recursion is when a function calls itself.
 This requires at least O(n) memory usage for the stack storing the function calls.
+[Here](https://www.youtube.com/watch?v=k0bb7UYy0pY) is a great explanation of stack usage in recursive functions.

 ### Code Example
 ```python